CMP4eva/Random-Forest-for-NH-data/README.md

-# Random-Forest-for-NSF-data
+# Random-Forest-for-NH-data
 # RF written to analyse nursing home data of COVID outbreaks with CDC data.
 This was my part of a much bigger whole.
-# Credit to Data Society and instructor Veronica Red!
+# Shout out to Data Society and instructor Veronica Red!